ROBERT HESS

 I was commissioned in the US Army upon my graduation from the Virginia Military Institute in June 1967.
 Like many of my peers at that time, it was off to armor officer basic, then ranger and airborne schools, and my first Vietnam tour of duty in Vietnam with the 173rd Airborne, operating out of LZ English.

-That tour was followed by the 14th ACR in Germany, flight school, back to RVN with B/7/17th Air Cavalry, operating from Camp Holloway in Pleiku.
-Then more school, back to Germany, the Pentagon for several tours, finishing up as a Political-Military Advisor at the State Department.
+That tour was followed by the 14th ACR in Germany, flight school, and back to RVN, this time with B Troop, 7/17th Air Cavalry, operating from Camp Holloway in Pleiku.
+Then more school, back to Germany, followed by several tours in the Pentagon, and finishing my career as a Political-Military Advisor at the State Department.

 After retiring from the US Army, I graduated from the Anderson School of Business at UCLA, founded a boutique consulting firm focusing on the community bank sector, and developed the TrakPointe Loan Pipeline Management Software System, named one of the best new technologies for community banks in 2013, by BankNews.